 Even for those students who know their way around, being able to call Nightline for a taxi number at 2am when you’ve missed the last tube could prove very useful too!

 We also offer our volunteers ongoing training in special issues, if they start coming up frequently on the lines.
 We invite guest speakers from a wide range of charities, including Samaritans, Papyrus, London Lesbian and Gay Switchboard and Beat, to talk about specific issues with our volunteers.
+Last year we also heard from Jonny Benjamin and Neil Laybourn at an event for our annual Nightline Awareness Week.

 Our coordinator is also happy to give talks at affiliated universities to increase awareness of the service and share information about student mental health.